-Technical advances have given us new materials to replace your problem hip with a prosthesis (artificial hip joint).
+Technical advances have given us new materials to utilize when replacing your problem hip with a prosthesis (artificial hip joint).
 Like your own hip, your prosthesis is made up of a ball and socket that fit together to form a joint.
 Our team chooses the best prosthetic design for you after carefully diagnosing your particular hip problem.
-In fact, 90% of the hip replacements will still be in place at 15 to 20 years.
+90% of hip replacements will still be in place at 15 to 20 years after surgery.
 Activities such as walking, swimming, golf, and bicycle riding are all encouraged.
-Activities involving impact loading of the hip joint such as basketball and jogging are discouraged because they can accelerate the wear of the plastic liner.
+Activities involving impact loading of the hip joint, such as basketball and jogging, are discouraged because they can accelerate the wear of the plastic liner.

 Your Orthopedic Evaluation

 Our team specializes in bone and joint surgery.
-Your surgery is recommended only after diagnosis of your hip problem, including your degree of pain and lack of mobility.
+Surgery is recommended only after diagnosis of your hip problem, including your degree of pain and lack of mobility.

 Your history includes questions about your hip pain, medications you may be taking, prior injuries, and other bone and joint problems you may have, such as rheumatoid arthritis.

 Your physical examination includes assessing the range of motion in your hip and other mechanical medical factors.

 X-rays provide our team with a picture of your hip bones and joints.
 X-rays also help in the precise fitting of your new hip.